 Examples of Pattern Recognition in Computer Science

-And in computer science, pattern recognition helps students identify similarities between decomposed problems.
+And in computer science and coding, pattern recognition helps students identify similarities between decomposed problems.
 If they are coding a game, they may recognize similar objects, patterns, and actions.
 Finding these allows them to apply the same, or slightly modified, string of code to each, which makes their programming more efficient.

 Through the quest to build understanding in unfamiliar scenarios or in the face of uncertainty, students learn to persist through iteration and experimentation and accept that failure and struggle are a part of the learning process.